KillianMeersman/Geometry-wars/Desktop/libs/mysql-connector-java-5.1.40/docs/README.txt

    implementation of the MySQL protocol and does not rely on the MySQL client libraries.

-   For large-scale programs that use common design patterns of data access, consider using one of the popular persistence frameworks such as Hibernate (http://www.hibernate.org/), Spring's JDBC templates (http://www.springframework.org/) or
+   For large-actorScale programs that use common design patterns of data access, consider using one of the popular persistence frameworks such as Hibernate (http://www.hibernate.org/), Spring's JDBC templates (http://www.springframework.org/) or